 - Amazon Handmade, which is pretty much the same as Etsy

 11. Start a food delivery business

 Bringing food and groceries to people who don’t want to eat out is a simple and profitable side hustle business.
-You can work under numerous companies, such as DoorDash, Uber Eats, and other delivery services.
+You can work under numerous companies, such as DoorDash, or Uber Eats, or even Lyft and other delivery services.

 You can choose your schedule and work when you want.
-Plus, it’s a great way to get familiar with restaurants in your area.
+Plus, starting a food delivery service is a great way to get familiar with restaurants in your area.

 Starting a successful side hustle is possible!

-Now you have all the specifics to set up your side hustle the right way.
+Now you have all the specifics to set up your side hustle the right way, and you know what some of the best side hustles are.
 Remember to start with the logistical side first.
 Create a business plan.
 Make sure you have proper funding and set up your business entity.

 Once you’ve established all that, you can choose a name for your side hustle and decide whether to offer a product or service.

-It’s time to work on making it a massive success!
+It’s time to follow your dreams and make them a massive success!
 It is possible to build an incredibly successful side hustle with patience and hard work.
 It may even become your full-time hustle one day if you decide!